 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates LFG, CLR, AVEO, AKUS

-/EIN News/ -- NEW YORK, Oct.
-28, 2022 (GLOBE NEWSWIRE) -- Halper Sadeh LLC, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:
+NEW YORK, NY / ACCESSWIRE / October 30, 2022 / Halper Sadeh LLC, an investor rights law firm, is investigating the following companies for potential violations of the federal securities laws and/or breaches of fiduciary duties to shareholders relating to:

-AVEO Pharmaceuticals, Inc. (NASDAQ: AVEO)’s sale to LG Chem, Ltd. for $15.00 per share.
+AVEO Pharmaceuticals, Inc. AVEO's sale to LG Chem, Ltd. for $15.00 per share.
 If you are an AVEO shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.